rchapman2000/COVID-WasteWater-NE/README.md

 ├── S-Gene-Indistinguishable-Groups.txt - a text files containing s-gene identical groupings.
                                           Can be searched to find what lineages fall under a certain group.
-├── S_Gene_Unfiltered.csv - a barcode file containing only s gene mutations, but lineages
+├── S_Gene_Unfiltered.csv - a barcode file containing only S-Gene mutations, but lineages
-                            with the same mutation profile have not been combined └── S_Gene_barcodes.csv - the final S-gene barcodes file where lieages with the same mutation profile have been combined
+                            with the same mutation profile have not been combined └── S_Gene_barcodes.csv - the final S-gene barcodes file where lineages with the same mutation profile have been combined
 ```

 **Combined Lineage Example:**
-The S-gene barcode module combines lineages with the same S gene profile into a singe entry.
+The S-gene barcode module combines lineages with the same S-Gene profile into a singe entry.
 The combined lineage will then be represented as a list of lineages separated by pipe characters.

 ```
 Example: